Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

-where $(\u_{i},\v_{i})$ are the training samples, $\mathtt{sigmoid}(\x)$ denotes the sigmoid function on $\x$ to constrain the weights to the range of $[0, 1]$, and $g$ is the cross-entropy loss.
-The UL problem is to find a weight $\x$ which can reduce the cross-entropy loss $g$ of $\y$ on a cleanly labeled validation set:
+where $(\u_{i},\v_{i})$ are the training samples, and $\mathtt{sigmoid}(\x)$ is the sigmoid function to constrain the weights $\x$ into the range of $[0, 1]$.
+The UL problem is to find a weight $\x$ to reduce the cross-entropy loss $g$ of $\y$ on a cleanly labeled validation set:

 In addition, we also consider adding explicit constraints directly on $\x$ (as discussed in Section \ref{sec:constraint}) instead of using the sigmoid function as indirect constraints.
 The constraint is carried out via $([\x]_i-0.5)^2-0.25 \leq 0$, for each component of $\x$, such that $[\x]_i \in \left[ 0,1\right]$.